-Vice President Joe Biden was raised in an Irish-Catholic family and still practices the Catholic faith.
+Former Vice President Joe Biden was raised in an Irish-Catholic family and still practices the Catholic faith.
 His beliefs are very important to him and have helped get him through the toughest tragedies, including the death of his first wife and daughter, and the death many years late of his son Beau.
 Two of Biden’s children married into Jewish families, and Biden has a deep respect for the Jewish faith.
-If he had decided to run for President and were elected, he would have been the nation’s second Catholic President.
-However, he has decided not to pursue the presidency.
+If he is elected President, he will be the nation’s second Catholic President.

 Here’s what you need to know.

-1. Joe Biden Is a Practicing Catholic And the First Catholic Vice President
+1. Joe Biden Is a Practicing Catholic And Was the First Catholic Vice President

 Biden is a practicing Catholic and his faith is very important to him.
 He usually attends Mass at St. Joseph on the Brandywine Church or St. Patrick’s Church in the Diocese of Wilmington, Pew Forum reported.
 During an interview with Stephen Colbert, he said that his faith and his Catholic rituals helped him deal with tragedies in his life, such as losing his son, Beau Biden, to brain cancer in 2015, the Christian Post reported.
 The rituals gave him an enormous sense of solace, he said.